BT or Sky Sports? It's a question facing fans everywhere. Here we take a close look to help you choose.

 Can you get Sky Sports on BT?

 BT subscribers can get Sky Sports packages for an additional monthly fee — but only if you're signed up for BT Infinity.
+Also, you can only get a limited number of channels; the full Sky Sports package isn't available.

 Signing up for BT Sport